Perform Loopback Test for Fast Ethernet Interfaces

 Action

 To configure a static ARP table entry for a Gigabit Ethernet interface, follow these steps.
-You can follow the same procedure to configure a static ARP entry for a Fast Ethernet interface.
+You can follow the same procedure to configure a static ARP entry for a Fast and Gigabit Ethernet interface.

 Find the Media Access Control (MAC) address for the Gigabit Ethernet interface: